cqframework/mct-ig/input/pagecontent/test-plan.md

         1. Ineligible - data is missing and the validation result indicates it is
         2. Invalid - data is present but invalid for each data element and the validation result provides validation messages
         3. Valid - data is present for each data element
     2. Test measure score is successful for
         1. Ineligible
         2. Initial population
         3. Denominator
-        4. Denominator Exclusion
+        4. Denominator Exception
-        5. Numerator
+        5. Denominator Exclusion
-        6. Numerator Exclusion
+        6. Numerator
-        7. Numerator Exception
 2. Test CMS104
     1. Test data is present for each data element
         1. Ineligible - data is missing and the validation result indicates it is